f-droid/fdroid-website/_docs/Repository_Style_Guide.md

     Obviously it's for Android.
 Obviously it's an app.
 -   Similary, don't say "it's free software" or "it's open source" because obviously it is.
--   There shouldn't be any compatiblity-related things in there (e.g.
+-   Do not include compatiblity-related notes in there (e.g.
     "for Android 2.3+") because this is handled automatically.
 Only include compatibility notes when the client app doesn't automatically detect them.